paramountric/digitaltwincityviewer/README.md

     lerna bootstrap --hoist

-This will run `npm install` in all configured subfolders and also generate symbolic links from within the node_modules folders where the local package.json in the subfolders have dependencies specified. _Note that it's possible and likely that dependencies using the `@dtcc` namespace in the local package.json files are not published on NPM._
+This will run `npm install` in all configured subfolders and also generate symbolic links from within the node*modules folders where the local package.json in the subfolders have dependencies specified. \_Note that it's possible and likely that dependencies using the `@dtcc` namespace in the local package.json files are not published on NPM.*

 Lerna will also "hoist" the dependencies so that common dependencies between projects and packages will only be installed at the root level.

 ### Run a project in development mode

-From the `js` root folder, browse to the project you want to run, in this case `babylon-cityjson-viewer`:
+From the `digitaltwincityviewer` root folder, browse to the project you want to run, in this case `citymodel-file-explorer`:

-    cd projects/babylon-cityjson-viewer
+    cd projects/citymodel-file-explorer

 Run the application, usually with: